techboyg5/dynamic-data-attributes/README.md

 Example:

-    addDataAttr("host", window.location.host); // Do not include data- at the beginning
+    addDataAttr("host", window.location.host); // Do not include data- at the beginning of the attribute.

 ### removeDataAttr (name)